Bad Vaginal Odor Got You In A Funk? Top 6 Causes & How To Get Rid Of It

 That being said, here are some things you can try to prevent or treat a yeast infection that might also cause bad vaginal odor:

 - Diet and exercise: Having an imbalanced diet – especially one high in sugar – can cause more harm than good.
 You can help prevent a yeast infection from ever happening in the first place by keeping a balanced diet low in sugar, combined with an active lifestyle.

-- Clothing choices: Opt for all cotton underwear instead of lace, opt for looser fitting clothing, and remember to dry yourself appropriately after any activities like swimming.
+- Clothing choices: Opt for all cotton underwear instead of lace, opt for loose-fitting clothing, and remember to dry yourself appropriately after any activities like swimming.